Like that sweet babydoll cheeks spotted in Japanese magazines? Now you can easily dupe it in 2 steps with Lioele Blooming Cushion Touch Blusher.

-Growing up in Hong Kong, Aburatorigami, otherwise known as oil-blotting papers to most of us, have been a life-saver for me for longer than I can remember.
+Growing up in Hong Kong, Aburatorigami, also known as oil-blotting papers to most of us, have been a life-saver for me for longer than I can remember.
 But it wasn’t until recently that I discovered the story behind this Asian beauty staple and found my HG, TATCHA Aburatorigami.

 TATCHA Aburatorigami is truly the cream of the crop among blotting papers.
 It is handmade in Japan with 100% abaca leaf and comes in a fancy paper packet with 30 sheets.